techyian/MMALSharp/README.md

 When using more resource intensive encoders such as MMAL_ENCODING_BMP and the Sony IMX219 module, I've found it necessary to increase the memory split to around 200mb or otherwise you'll receive an ENOSPC error due to insufficient resources.

-Image decoder issue - there is an issue currently when decoding larger images.
-Small JPEGs work fine, but larger images (tested on 2.4MB JPEG) causes ENOMEM when sending buffer headers.
-Issue has been raised with RPi devs.

 Video decoder issue - I've tested a working pipeline as follows: